shravankumar9892/coloi/README.md

 Gray scale images used for [training](https://www.kaggle.com/shravankumar9892/image-colorization) are saved as a .npy file

-For further details contact [Shravan Shetty](https://www.linkedin.com/in/shettyshravankumar/)
+For further details contact: [Shravan Shetty](https://www.linkedin.com/in/shettyshravankumar/)